FREQUENTLY ASKED QUESTIONS

 American Artisan Festival

 Nashville, Tennessee 37215

-Best of Show Award - A $1000 Cash Best of Show award will be given.
-The winner will also be invited to return to the 2018 American Artisan Festival, and both jury and booth fees will be waived.
+Best of Show Award - A $1000 Cash Best of Show award will be given in conjunction with Nashville Arts Magazine.
+The winner will also be invited to return to the 2018 American Artisan Festival and both jury and booth fees will be waived.